aws-amplify/amplify-js/docs/media/quick_start.md

 ### Automatic Setup

-Automatic setup creates and configures new AWS resources for your backend by using the amplify-cli.
+Automatic setup creates and configures new AWS resources for your backend by using the @aws-amplify/cli.

 To start, make sure your app has a folder named `/src`, as this is used by automatic setup for a backend configuration file fetched from your AWS Mobile Hub project:
 ```bash